Pacific Australia Labour Mobility scheme

 Pay

-There are minimum pay rates that employees have to be paid, based on the work they do.
+There are minimum pay rates that employees must be paid, based on the work they do.

 Use our Pay and Conditions Tool to find minimum pay rates.

-Pieceworkers in the horticulture industry can also find information on our Horticulture Showcase about Pay & piece rates, including our Piecework rules have changed information sheet.
+Pieceworkers in the horticulture industry can also find information on our Horticulture Showcase about Pay and piece rates, including our Piecework rules have changed information sheet.

 Leave